Brushing and Flossing

 Eating with Braces

 Whether you just got your braces on or if you've had them for a while, it's best to eat softer foods.
 This will help protect your braces from any damage.
 Chewing on hard things, other than foods, such as pens, pencils, etc., can damage the braces and wires, and can cause treatment to take longer.
-By eating softer foods, you're protecting not only your braces, but also your teeth as they're adjusting and moving through the straightening process.
+By eating softer foods, you're protecting not only your braces but also your teeth as they adjust and move through the straightening process.

 Foods to Avoid